huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Compounding Effect.md

 The Cascade Effect

-All the great outcomes in life come from compound interests, whether it's in investing, or whether it's in relationships.
+All the great outcomes in life come from compound interests, whether it’s in investing, or whether it’s in relationships.

 Growth fuels more growth over time—the more you grow, the more feelings of growing.